-Study 4 is a 12-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of bempedoic acid 180 mg versus placebo as an add-on to ezetimibe 10 mg.
-This study is expected to enroll approximately 225 high CVD risk patients with ASCVD and/or HeFH, whose LDL-C is not adequately controlled with current lipid-modifying therapies, including ezetimibe, and who are only able to tolerate the lowest approved daily starting dose of a statin and can be considered statin intolerant.
-The study will be conducted at approximately 75 sites in the U.S., Canada and Europe.
+Study 4 is a 12-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of bempedoic acid 180 mg versus placebo as an add-on to ezetimibe 10 mg in high CVD risk patients with ASCVD and/or HeFH, whose LDL-C is not adequately controlled with current lipid-modifying therapies, including ezetimibe, and who are only able to tolerate the lowest or less than the lowest approved daily starting dose of a statin and can be considered statin intolerant.
+This study enrolled 269 patients at approximately 75 sites in the U.S., Canada and Europe.
 The primary objective is to assess the 12-week LDL-C lowering efficacy of patients treated with bempedoic acid versus placebo when added to ezetimibe.
 Secondary objectives include evaluating safety and tolerability of bempedoic acid when added to ezetimibe, and effects on other risk markers, including non-HDL-C, total cholesterol, apoB and hsCRP.
-We initiated Study 4 in December 2016, and expect to report top-line results by the second quarter of 2018.
+We expect to report top-line results by the second quarter of 2018.